DreaTR/demo/Dokument/README.md

 ## Usage

 [Command prompt]
-Type cmd in the search field an open two terminals.
+Type cmd in the search field an open two terminals

 [Connect to Kafka server]
 Start the zookeeper service (terminal 1)